pizzahutuk/tech-test-restaurant-booking/README.md

 ## Guidance

-* Keep it Simple.
+* Keep it simple
     * Do not create API endpoints
-    * Do not use a real database. ( Hardcoded Javascipt Objects/Arrays is fine)
+    * Do not use a real database (hard-coded JavaScipt objects/arrays are fine)
-    * Use simple functions and/or classes.
+    * Use simple functions and/or classes
-* Write Tests as you go.
+* Write tests as you go

 ## Requirements